msiglreith/tanya/README.md

-# Tanya
+# Tanya (nightly)

+Everything here is early and barely useful or finished.

+## Features
-### nightly-only library
+### `libjobs`

-A job based multithreaded execution library tailored towards game development.
+A job based multithreaded execution library.

-The job system allows async execution (`futures`) of small tasks on top of the `rayon`s threadpool.
+The job system allows async execution (`futures`) of small tasks on top of `rayon`s threadpool.
 On the top-level we split a main loop iteration into smaller `Frame`s.
 Each frame consists of a bunch of smaller async jobs.
-With this split we can achieve dependencies across multiple timesteps:
+With this split we can achieve dependencies across multiple timesteps (pipelining!):
 *
 ```
 loop {